 Now we can read in any order of columns.
 Lets read it by 3 -> 2 -> 4 ->1

 Cipher text : mkoieicn

-- Do the same for each character of key.
+- Do the same for each character of the key.

 - Add each number corresponding to plain text alphabet and key.

-- If sum produced greater than 26, subtract 26 form it.
+- If the sum produced is greater than 26, subtract 26 from it.